 CONFUCIUS: The Key to Doing Business in the Pacific Rim in

-be going on travel-study program to China this summer.
-A
+will be going on travel-study program to China this

-summary of the lecture material may be downloaded free by
+summer.
+A summary of the lecture material may be

 |The agony of a changing China